In Oracle/PLSQL, the NVL function lets you substitute a value when a null value is encountered.

 Answer: It is possible to the use the DISTINCT clause with the NVL function.
 However, the DISTINCT must come before the use of the NVL function.
 For example:

-select distinct NVL(emp_name, 'AAA')
+select distinct NVL(emp_name, 'AAA') from employees;

 Hope this helps!